DoubleBite/Sequence-to-General-tree/README.md

 ## Prerequisites

 This project is written based on `AllenNLP` and `Pytorch Geometric` frameworks.

-If you only want to try S2G, please install `AllenNLP`
+1. If you only want to try S2G, please install `AllenNLP` as follows:

 ```
 pip install allennlp
 ```

-If you want to try S2G+KG please follow the tutorial in the link below to install `Pytorch Geometric`
+2. If you want to try S2G+KG please follow the tutorial in the link below to install `Pytorch Geometric`
 https://github.com/rusty1s/pytorch_geometric